 More than 2,000 people who work with education data responded to the SISI survey.
-We’ll publish the highlights of the survey results once they’re available.

 All the information we’ve gathered is being used to design the processes for entering, storing, using and sharing student information.
 Helping us design and test the new processes are representatives from different types of schools and people working in different roles including management, administration and teaching positions.

 We’ve also set up 2 schools’ working groups to provide us with advice and guidance on the development of SISI.
 Members of the English-medium Schools Working Group and the Māori-medium Schools Working Group include representatives from schools, kura kaupapa Māori and Communities of Learning | Kāhui Ako.

 Advising the iEd programme, including SISI, is a sector advisory group which includes representatives from early childhood, school and principal organisations as well as education unions.

 How you can learn more and get involved

 You can contact The SISI project team at email@example.com

 To discuss and collaborate on the SISI project, join the Loomio online forum.
 People taking part in the forum already include representatives from the SISI project team, schools, SMS vendors and education consultants.